Heartache Tonight: Composition

-Reception
+Critical reception

 Billboard suggested that the handclaps provided "more of a young, vital sound" than previous Eagles' songs and particularly praised the guitar break and the vocal harmonies.
 Cash Box said it has a "partyin' country-rock groove."
 Record World highlighted the "slashing rhythm, big beat, whining guitars, & Glenn Frey's tough vocals."

 The recording received a 1979 Grammy Award for Best Rock Performance by a Duo or Group with Vocal.